jerseycheese/BootHillGM/Docs/ProjectOverview.md

 - Develop essential UI components for game interaction
 - Implement basic data persistence for game sessions
 - Enhance character creation with AI-generated summaries and descriptions
+- Ensure uncensored and adaptable storytelling based on player actions

 ## 9. Post-MVP Considerations
 - Enhance AI capabilities for more dynamic and complex gameplay
 - Expand features for a broader audience
 - Implement advanced UI/UX improvements
 - Develop infrastructure for user accounts and online features
+- Consider content warnings or age verification for uncensored content